Giana Sisters: Twisted Dreams: Reception

+Pre-release

 Project Gianas press demo was met with a favorable reception from gaming news outlets.
 John Walker of Rock, Paper, Shotgun remarked that the game "looks absolutely beautiful.
 It's a puzzle platformer in which you can control not only the main character, but also the mood of the world you're in".
 Audun Sorlie at Destructoid noted "Project Giana is truly a labor of Euro love", and that "the game seems to be shaping into what could be one of the most unique and original platformers in several years".
 Dustin Steiner of Gamezone noted that "the controls in particular were very polished leaving gameplay a matter of your personal skill with the engine, unlike some other platformers we've seen in recent years".

+Critical response

 Giana Sisters: Twisted Dreams received generally favorable reviews, with a score of 77/100 on Metacritic.